Mission & History

 Safety.
 Hope.
 Healing.

-Each year, we help an estimated 25,000 people in Hennepin, Ramsey and Washington counties and the surrounding area get the services, support, and information they need after experiencing trauma—including relationship violence, sexual assault and exploitation, trafficking, addiction, mental health issues and more.
+Last year, we helped an estimated 17,700 people in Hennepin, Ramsey and Washington counties and the surrounding area get the services, support, and information they need after experiencing trauma—including relationship violence, sexual assault and exploitation, trafficking, addiction, mental health issues and more.
 We serve people of all ages and genders and offer a broad continuum of services to help people find the support and information they need.

 In 2001, Tubman Family Alliance formed through the merger of Harriet Tubman Center in Minneapolis, founded in 1976 as the third domestic violence shelter in the nation, and Family Violence Network, founded in the East Metro in 1982.
 Then in 2007, Chrysalis, A Center for Women, founded in 1974, joined Tubman Family Alliance, and the unified organization became Tubman.
 In July 2011, ElderCare Rights Alliance, a statewide organization founded in 1972, joined Tubman.